| | |

 Recipe Variations

-• Fresh Herbs – Add fresh parsley, chives, or dill for extra freshness.
+• Herb variation.
+Add chopped parsley, chives, or dill for extra freshness.
+This works especially well if serving with grilled or roasted meats.

-Refrigerate: Store leftover champ in an airtight container in the fridge for up to 3 days.
+• Refrigerate: Store leftover champ in an airtight container for up to 4 days.
+The potatoes will thicken as they chill, but they soften again when gently reheated.

 Creamy mashed potatoes with a butter well center.